Bronas5555/VpMobilPlusPlus/README.md

 # VpMobil++
-A alternative client for the VpMobil Application written with [Avalonia UI](https://avaloniaui.net/)
+A alternative client for the VpMobil Application written with [Avalonia UI](https://avaloniaui.net/) in C#.

 ## Supported Plattforms
 - Desktop (Win / Linux)
 - Android
+iOS and Web Project's are available, but aren't tested.

 ## Features
 - Viewing of Plans